TkTech/PyNBT/readme.md

-# OpenNBT
+# PyNBT

-OpenNBT is a tiny, liberally licenced (MIT) NBT library.
+PyNBT is a tiny, liberally licenced (MIT) NBT library.
 It supports reading and writing compressed, uncompressed, big endian or little endian NBT files.
 It also includes helpers for region files and pocket detection.

 ## Scripts

-The OpenNBT package installs two scripts, `debug-nbt` and `debug-region`.
+The PyNBT package installs two scripts, `debug-nbt` and `debug-region`.
 These scripts can be used to pretty-print the NBT contents of plain NBT files and region files.

 Example: